Surgery and anesthesia · Monitoring protocol

 Coordinated transfer

-What you need to know to prepare your pet.
+What you need to know to get your pet ready.

 Pre-operative fasting